ome/ome-contributing/OMEROfigure.rst

    - |C| that the "Set dpi" button allows you to choose a dpi for export in the pop-up and that this is displayed.
    - |C| that you can remove the export dpi with the X button.

 #.
-Finally, export to PDF to check that it looks same as web UI.
+Finally, export to PDF & TIFF to check that it looks same as web UI.

    - |C| that the panels with a 300 dpi resolution set for them appear less pixelated than equivalent panels.